-&lt;sup>5Three major aspects of a breakdown in party unity are the following.
+6Three major aspects of the breakdown the Conservative party's unity were the following.
 May suffered a large number of resignations of both junior and senior ministers: from 11 June 2017 onwards, 33 ministers resigned over Brexit.
 Four Conservative MPs also defected from the party over Brexit, either to new parties or to sit as independents.
-On 11 December 2018, the day the first Meaningful Vote was originally to be held, Theresa May faced an internal Conservative Party vote of No Confidence, brought by Hard Brexit ERG members, which she defeated.
+On 11 December 2018, the day the first Meaningful Vote originally was to be held, Theresa May faced an internal Conservative Party vote of No Confidence, brought by Hard Brexit ERG (European Research Group) members, which she defeated.